-Finding an internship for career development, SIP, or even after graduation can be a scary yet rewarding process, and it is good practice for getting a job after graduation!
+Finding an internship for career development, the Senior Individualized Project (SIP), or even after graduation can be a scary yet rewarding process, and it is good practice for getting a job after graduation!
 The most important thing is to be organized and to give yourself plenty of time.
 Most theatres set their staff months in advance, so you have to be quick if you don’t want to miss out on the opportunity of a lifetime.
-It is also important to be specific — know what you want.
+It is also important to be specific—know what you want.
 Don’t settle for something that doesn’t fit.
 If you want to act, find an acting internship.
 If you want to design, find a shop to work in or a designer to assist.
 You won’t be happy spending the quarter filing headshots if that isn’t what you want to do.

 There are many places to search for a good internship.
 Look as many places as you have time for to expand your opportunities and increase your chances.

 - Center for Career and Professional Development (CCPD) – Yes, they do have listings for theatre!
 They keep a file of places past students have interned, and of alumni who might be willing to help.
 They also have the Regional Theatre Guide for the year and for the summer.
 This is an annual publication of theatres and who they are hiring.
 It also includes where, when, and how to apply.
 (The Theatre Arts Department also owns copies of these guides.)

 - ArtSearch – This is a bi-monthly publication of job listings in the arts—but focuses primarily on theatre.
 There is a whole section on internships!
 The Theatre Arts Department receives this guide and has it hanging on the callboard by the office.